 Adopt a mango tree from the farm "Finca Los Pepones" in Vélez-Málaga (Spain) and receive your harvest in the form of organic mangos and lemons at home.
 María will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to renew and extend the adoption.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.

 You adopt a mango tree from our farm in Vélez-Málaga (Spain).
 Cultivation certified organic by the European Union since 2017.
 During the process of adoption you can choose a name which we will use to identify your mango tree.
 You adopt a mango tree of the Osteen or Keitt varieties, grown organically since 2017 on our family farm in Los Pepones.
 With your adoption, you'll receive a mixed box of mangos and lemons.
 The mango trees are of the Osteen and Keitt varieties.
 Both are very similar.
 They're less than two metres high, and although they're still in the growth stage, on average they produce about twelve to fifteen kilos of fruit.
 These varieties are the most dominantly grown in the area, thanks to their adaptability to the climate and their excellent flavour.
 The lemons are of the Fino variety, which we've been growing organically for more than twenty years.
 The Fino variety also is a widely spread variety grown in Spain.
 Both mangos and lemons originate in Asia, but over the centuries they've been grown around the world in areas with favourable climates.
 Both the mangos and the lemons have been certified with the European Union organic farming label.
 Your adoption is 8 years old and its productive life is around 40 years.
 For as long as you want to keep it and we can continue taking care of it, you can renew your adoption year after year.
 If your adoption dies, we will replace it with no additional cost assuring the delivery of your harvest from others.
 Your adoption produces an average of 15kg of organic mangos and lemons each season.
 You do not have to commit to the consumption of the whole harvest.
 Each season you may decide what quantity to reserve and pay the maintenance in accordance with that amount.
 This way you will only pay for what you consume and will be able to sell any remaining harvest to others.